-1. Performance accomplishments are the strongest contributor to sport confidence.
-When you perform any skill successfully, you will generate confidence and be willing to attempt something slightly more difficult.
-Skill learning should be organised into a series of tasks that progress gradually and allow you to master each step before progressing on to the next.
+1. Performance accomplishments are the most substantial contributor to sports confidence.
+When you perform any skill successfully, you will generate confidence and be willing to attempt something slightly more complex.
+Skill learning should be a series of tasks that progress gradually and allow you to master each step before progressing on to the next.
 Personal success breeds confidence, while repeated personal failure diminishes it.

-2. Being involved with the success of others can also significantly bolster your confidence, especially if you believe that the performer you are involved with (e.g. a team-mate) closely matches your own qualities or abilities.
-In effect, it evokes the reaction: "if they can do it, I can do it".
+2. Being involved with the success of others can also significantly bolster your confidence, especially if you believe that the performer you are engaged with (e.g. a team-mate) closely matches your qualities or abilities.
+It evokes the reaction: "if they can do it, I can do it".

-4. Imagery experiences have to do with athletes recreating multi-sensory images of successful performance in their mind.
+4. Imagery experiences involve athletes recreating multi-sensory images of successful performances in their minds.
 Through creating such mental representations, mastery of a particular task or set of circumstances is far more likely.
 What you see is what you get

-5. Physiological states can reduce feelings of confidence through phenomena such as muscular tension, palpitations and butterflies in the stomach.
-The bodily sensations associated with competition need to be perceived as being facilitative to performance and this can be achieved through the application of appropriate stress management interventions such as the "five breath technique" and "thought-stopping".
+5. Physiological states can reduce feelings of confidence through muscular tension, palpitations and butterflies in the stomach.
+The bodily sensations associated with competition must be perceived as facilitative to performance.
+This can be achieved by applying appropriate stress management interventions such as the "five breath technique" and "thought-stopping".

-6. Emotional states is the final source of self-confidence and relates to how you control the emotions associated with competition, such as excitement and anxiety.
-Very often, the importance of the occasion creates self-doubt, which is why it is essential to control your thoughts and emotions.
+6. Emotional states are the ultimate source of self-confidence and relate to how you control the emotions associated with competition, such as excitement and anxiety.
+The importance of the occasion often creates self-doubt, which is why managing your thoughts and feelings is essential.
 Learning imagery and concentration skills such as those described in "the spotlight of excellence" (Exercise 2 below) will help.

 Five exercises that will boost your self-confidence